EnricRovira/Pulmonar_Fibrosis_Progression/README.md

 # Pulmonar_Fibrosis_Progression

+Sequence to Sequence Model based on encoder decoder architecture wirth visual attention for predictiong the progression of the Pulmonar Firbrosis in a wide range of weeks.

 ## Introduction

 **Fibrotic lung diseases** are an open and difficult problem nowadays, due to its variety and severity.
 Current methos make fibrotic lung diseases difficult to treat, even with access to a chest CT scan.
 Fibrotic lungs affect patients capabilty to breath correctly and in several cases this decline is fast and agressive.